StringerMus/friday-film-club/README.md

 ## Testing
 ### Home Page
+Testing the website on a 1200px wide screen.

 Arriving at the website I am greeted by the hero image and cover text - a slogan that represents the club, with the locked navigation bar at the top containing the Friday Film Club Logo and navigation page links.

 There is a 'Join Us! 'button underneath the cover text, once clicked it takes me a bit further down the page to Easy Steps section providing me inforamtion on how to join the club in 3 easy steps.